cdriehuys/django-rest-email-auth/docs/endpoints.rst

     :>json int id: The ID that uniquely identifies the email address.
     :>json string created_at: A timestamp identifying when the email address was added by the user.
     :>json string email: The email's actual address.
+    :>json boolean is_primary: A boolean indicating if the address is the user's primary address.
     :>json boolean is_verified: A boolean indicating if the email address has been verified.

     :status 200: The email address was successfully retrieved.
+    :status 404: There is no email address with the provided `id` accessible to the requesting user.

+.. http:put:: /emails/(int:id)/

+    Update a specific email address.

+    :param int id: The unique ID of the email address to retrieve.

+    :<json string email: The original email address.
+This field may not be changed.
+    :<json boolean is_primary: A boolean indicating if this address should be the user's primary email.
+This may only be ``true`` for a verified email.

+    :>json int id: The ID that uniquely identifies the email address.
+    :>json string created_at: A timestamp identifying when the email address was added by the user.
+    :>json string email: The email's actual address.
+    :>json boolean is_primary: A boolean indicating if the address is the user's primary address.
+    :>json boolean is_verified: A boolean indicating if the email address has been verified.

+    :status 200: The email address was successfully updated.
+    :status 404: There is no email address with the provided `id` accessible to the requesting user.

+.. http:patch:: /emails/(int:id)/

+    Partially update a specific email address.

+    :param int id: The unique ID of the email address to retrieve.

+    :<json string email: *(Optional)* The original email address.
+This field may not be changed.
+    :<json boolean is_primary: *(Optional)* A boolean indicating if this address should be the user's primary email.
+This may only be ``true`` for a verified email.

+    :>json int id: The ID that uniquely identifies the email address.
+    :>json string created_at: A timestamp identifying when the email address was added by the user.
+    :>json string email: The email's actual address.
+    :>json boolean is_primary: A boolean indicating if the address is the user's primary address.
+    :>json boolean is_verified: A boolean indicating if the email address has been verified.

+    :status 200: The email address was successfully updated.
     :status 404: There is no email address with the provided `id` accessible to the requesting user.

 .. http:delete:: /emails/(int:id)/